Dairy-Foundation/Sloth/README.md

    - Installing or changing libraries.
    - Changing files that are not hot reloaded.
    - Changing `@Pinned` on files.
    Be careful to ensure that you make changes that will be changed, and if make changes that will not, that you perform a full install in order to propagate them.

 NOTE: If the first time you install Sloth something goes wrong, try a second full install, there is a chance that the first install did not have the files on the hub setup correctly.

+WARNING: IF YOU HAVE USED THE PEDRO QUICKSTART, PLEASE MOVE YOUR FILES TO THE `org.firstinspires.ftc.teamcode` PACKAGE.
+THE SECOND MOST COMMON ERROR I SEE IS USING THE PEDRO QUICKSTART.
+THEY WILL NOT FIX THIS ISSUE.

 # Installation